 …it never changes.
 The process of creating a visual story that is.
-Larry Nance and I are merrily working on our tome, The Basics of Videojournalism when what should appear online but some helpful hints for visual shooters.
+But then – what should appear online but some helpful hints for visual shooters.

 Trouble is – they’re more than ninety-five years out of date.

 Thanks to Amanda Emily, here is a list of hints written by Pathe’ News editor Paul Hugon in 1916 – during the birth of the movement of newsreel shooters.
 Let’s see how those tips stack up.

 Right off there’s this advice.
 Still applicable today.

 The object of motion pictures is to show motion.
 Only things in which there is motion are worthy of the cameraman’s attention.